howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

 [^ Back to top](lesson_1.md#what-you-will-learn)

 ## Run PHPStan
-Let's run PHPStan to make sure it is set up correctly.
+Let's run PHPStan to make sure it is set-up correctly.
 Run the following command:
 ```bash
 composer test-stan
 ```